-So what you should do is to compare the prices of at least 4-6 online competitive vendors which will give you a clear sense of how low you can get a particular diamond, but before you do that, it is imperative that you have some degree knowledge about the 4Cs of a diamond and other important factors that affect the price of a diamond - explained below.
+Therefore, you should compare the prices of at least 4-6 competitive online vendors, which will give you a clear sense of how low you can get a particular diamond.
+But before you do so, it is imperative to know about the 4Cs of a diamond and other essential factors that affect the price.
+They are explained below

-The clarity of the diamond – the fewer the inclusions or impurities in a diamond, the more expensive the stone.
-Flawless to Very Slight Included (VVS and VS) range diamonds are in high diamond, but Slightly Included (SI1/SI1) are great options for people with budget constraints.
+- Clarity: The fewer the inclusions or impurities in a diamond, the more expensive its price.
+Flawless to Very Slightly Included (VVS and VS) range diamonds are highly demanded, though Slightly Included (SI1/SI1) can be great options for budget-conscious people.

 - Fluorescence is an invisible glow that diamonds might emit under ultraviolet rays, such as the sun and certain UV lights.
 They range from no blue to very strong blue.

 - Certification: The seventh important factor in a diamond that affects its price is certification/grading.
 Labs like the Gemological Institute of America are reliable and consistent in their grading; therefore, their graded stones will reflect that factor in their prices.
 On the other, there are many shady labs that you should avoid.
 Our advice would always be to buy a stone that comes with a high-quality grading report from GIA or AGSL (the American Gem Society Laboratories).